isniz/isniz/sql_queries.md

 - The dark plus green area represents the result of LEFT JOIN
 - The dark plus purple area represents the result of RIGHT JOIN

-I chose to use: 1) the collection of phone numbers connected the company it is operated by; 2) the collection of people's ID where not everyone has a phone number.
+We choose to use: 1) the collection of phone numbers connected the company it is operated by; 2) the collection of people's ID where not everyone has a phone number.

 ## 1. Creating database